New report slams China for 'systematic' oppression against Uyghurs | DW | 19.04.2021

-Human Rights Watch has urged the UN to take necessary steps to address what it calls China's crimes against humanity targeting Uyghur Muslims and other Turkic minorities in the Xinjiang region.
+Human Rights Watch has urged the United Nations to take necessary steps to address what it calls China's crimes against humanity targeting Uyghur Muslims and other Turkic minorities in the Xinjiang region.

-The report, entitled "'Break their lineage, break their roots': China's crimes against humanity targeting Uyghurs and other Turkic Muslims," compared existing research, media reports, government documents and data from China, and concluded that Beijing is carrying out widespread and systematic policies of mass detention, torture, cultural persecution and other offenses.
+The report, entitled "'Break their lineage, break their roots': China's crimes against humanity targeting Uyghurs and other Turkic Muslims," compared existing research, media reports, government documents and data from China, concluding that Beijing is carrying out widespread and systematic policies of mass detention, torture, cultural persecution and other offenses.

 According to the report, the Rome Statute of the International Criminal Court defines crimes against humanity as serious specified offenses that are "knowingly committed" as part of a widespread or systematic attack against any civilian population.